-Technical provisions are split between Non-life (excluding health), Health (similar to non-life) and Health (similar to life).
+Technical provisions are split between Life (excluding health and unit-linked) and unit-linked.

 Technical provisions are measured using a two "building blocks" approach:

 - Best Estimate Liabilities (BEL), and - Risk margin for non-hedgeable risks that is added to the best estimate liabilities.